L7 (band): Musical style, influences, and legacy

 L7's sound has been described as "unique and unforgiving, mixing a punk rock attitude with heavy sludge metal."
 A 2019 article on L7 in Alternative Press stated that "In the early-'90s underground, L7 were positively bulletproof and larger than life.
 Not as come-hither nymphs or saucy rock star minxes bestowed with privilege but as a hard-rocking unit" that could not be messed with.
+The band has been categorised as alternative metal, alternative rock, grunge, punk metal and punk rock.
+On the metal side of the band's sound, Donita Sparks acknowledged in July 2018 that L7 has metal influences but does not consider the group to be a "metal band", instead stating "at heart, we're punk rockers".

-Aesthetically, their style was subversive with a long-standing resistance to the expectation to be eye-candy.
+Aesthetically, their style was subversive with a long-standing resistance to the expectation for girls to be eye-candy.
 L7 called themselves "slob girls" with ratty hair and clothes and bassist Jennifer Finch frequently performed barefoot onstage.
 Sparks summarized "If we were gonna be looked at, we were gonna be thrashin."

 A reviewer in 1995 stated that "L7 plays slow-riffing hard rock, fast punk rock and bluesy, catchy midtempo songs: generic forms upgraded by smart lyrics and pure irreverence on stage."

-Influences on the group include the Ramones and Frightwig.